tuyunbin/Video-Description-with-Spatial-Temporal-Attention/README.md

 Running train_model.py for the first time takes much longer since Theano needs to compile for the first time lots of things and cache on disk for the future runs.
 You will probably see some warning messages on stdout.
 It is safe to ignore all of them.
 Both model parameters and configurations are saved (the saving path is printed out on stdout, easy to find).
 The most important thing to monitor is train_valid_test.txt in the exp output folder.
 It is a big table saving all metrics per validation.

+### Contact
+My email is tuyunbin1995@foxmail.com

+Any discussions and suggestions are welcome!